DanSM-5/mpv-gif-generator/README.md

 # If adding subtitles and video is played by yt-dlp, this will be passed to yt-dlp to filter
 # the language of the subtitles.
 Default to english only subtitles.
 ytdlpSubLang="en.*"

+# When cutting a local video you can specify a codec for reencoding the video like "libx256"
+# Using "copy" will preserver the original video codec.
+# This does not apply to videos played with yt-dlp.
+copyVideoCodec="copy"

+# When cutting a local video you can specify a codec for reencoding the audio like "aac"
+# Using "copy" will preserver the original audio codec.
+# This does not apply to videos played with yt-dlp.
+copyAudioCodec="copy"

 # Add additional logs for debbuging
 debug=false